 Be curious about your child’s life.
 Get to know their friends and what they like to do.
 Ask them how their day went and if they learned anything interesting in school.
 If it’s like pulling teeth at times, don’t be discouraged.
-Teens and young adults really do want to be able to talk to parents about what’s going on in their lives, even if it can be difficult to express their feelings at times.
+Young adults really do want to talk to share, even if they struggle to express their feelings.

-Staying connected to your child’s world makes it easier for them to approach you with bigger issues, like their sexuality or gender identity.
+Staying connected to your child’s world makes it easier for them to approach you with their sexuality or gender identity.
 The more you communicate, the more comfortable they’ll feel.

 Accept your children as they are

-When an individual comes out as LGBTQ+, it may be something the parent has suspected all along, or it could be very unexpected.
+If your child comes out as LGBTQ+, accept their identity wholeheartedly.
 However prepared you may feel or not, parental acceptance is crucial to the child’s present and future health and safety.